fulldecent/solidity-monolithic-flattener/README.md

     }
     ```

-- [ ] Feature: the ContractToDeploy shall be kept, a contract/interface whos type is referenced by a kept contract/interface shall be kept, all other contracts/interfaces shall be removed
+- [ ] Feature: the ContractToDeploy shall be kept, an interface whos type is referenced by a kept contract/interface shall be kept, all other contracts/interfaces shall be removed

   - Note: this feature is not part of the minimal viable product